-John M. Lynch (PhD, University College Dublin, 1993) has been at Arizona State University since 1994 and is a Principal Lecturer and Honors Faculty Fellow at Barrett, the Honors College at ASU.
+John M. Lynch (PhD, University College Dublin, 1993) has been at Arizona State University since 1994 and is an Honors Faculty Fellow and Principal Lecturer at Barrett, the Honors College at ASU.
 He is also affiliated with ASU’s Center for Biology & Society, the School for the Future of Innovation in Society, the graduate program in Human & Social Dimensions of Science & Technology, and the Center for Jewish Studies.

 Within Barrett, he teaches sections of the signature “Human Event” course (HON 171 & HON 272) along courses on Ancient Greek drama and culture.
 He has also offered courses on the intersections between science, philosophy and religion.
 He occasionally brings students to Greece as part of Barrett’s Summer Study Abroad program; the photo above is taken from the summit of Acrocorinth.

 Dr. Lynch has received a number of awards for his teaching and service: College of Liberal Arts and Sciences Distinguished Teaching Award (2000).
 Barrett Faculty Award for Outstanding Academic Service (2006), Provost’s Faculty Achievement Award for Service (2006), CASE / Carnegie Foundation for the Advancement of Teaching Professor of the Year for Arizona (2007), ASU Last Lecturer (2009), and Barrett Faculty Award for Outstanding Teaching (2011).